 Training and Profitability

-We cite this directionally, not as a precise guarantee.
-The mechanism is straightforward: trained workers make fewer costly errors, require less supervision, and generate fewer liability events.
+The math is straightforward: trained drivers make fewer costly errors, generate fewer liability events, and stay longer

 What Federal Compliance Now Requires